ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 Seasonal Inundation
 ------------------------

-We have developed a simplified scaling factor to mimic the impact of seasonal inundation on CH\ :sub:`4` production (see appendix B in :ref:`Riley et al. (2011a)<Rileyetal2011a>` for a discussion of this simplified expression):
+A simple scaling factor is used to mimic the impact of seasonal inundation on CH\ :sub:`4` production (see appendix B in :ref:`Riley et al. (2011a)<Rileyetal2011a>` for a discussion of this simplified expression):